lightning/bolts/02-peer-protocol.md

 `commitment_signed` for commitment number 1 is send and then the revocation for commitment number 0 is received.

-`funding_locked` is implicitly acknowledged by the start of normal operation, which is known to have begun after a `commitment_signed` has been received — hence, the test for a `next_commitment_number` greater than 1.
+`channel_ready` is implicitly acknowledged by the start of normal operation, which is known to have begun after a `commitment_signed` has been received — hence, the test for a `next_commitment_number` greater than 1.